Module 04 | GTM Integration Playbook

 Problem Statement

-What breaks when activation is treated like an afterthought
+What breaks after signature when activation logic is weak

 What follows is predictable.